thakkarparth007/copilot-explorer/posts/copilot-internals.md

 ### Important Update

-> :warning:  Note that Github **does** let you [opt-out](https://github.com/settings/copilot) of your snippets being used for "product improvement".
+> ⚠️ Note that Github **does** let you [opt-out](https://github.com/settings/copilot) of your snippets being used for "product improvement".
 If you do this, the [telemetry points containing these snippets](../codeviz/templates/code-viz.html#m7017&pos=187:9) [**do not**](../codeviz/templates/code-viz.html#m6333&pos=389:3) get sent to the server.
 That is, if you opt out, the snippet information does not leave your machine at all (at least in v1.57 that I inspected, but also verified for v1.65).
 I checked this by looking at the code and also logging the telemetry data points just before they're sent over the network.

 <!-- Interestingly, the rejection telemetry collection isn't invoked from the Copilot Panel UI, [only the acceptance telemetry](../codeviz/templates/code-viz.html#m2990&pos=97:13) collection is.
 I think this is sensible.
 For inline completion UI, both acceptance and rejection telemetry is collected. -->